 - Quality metrics

 - Post-migration title

 - File type

 - View count or frequency of use

 - Number of articles to write (for content that will be split apart during migration)

 That’s a lot of data.
 What’s the best way to store all of that data?
 In a good, old-fashioned spreadsheet.
-Watch for the part II of our thoughts on migration audits, where we’ll share our content migration audit template!
+See the part II of our thoughts on migration audits, where we share our content migration audit template!